-■ LOS ANGELES - With major branch distributors mulling possible pricing structure realignments and revised terms of sale to untangle current market problems, MCA Distributing unveiled a new \$5.98 pricing structure last week.
+LOS ANGELES - With major branch distributors mulling possible pricing structure realignments and revised terms of sale to untangle current market problems, MCA Distributing unveiled a new \$5.98 pricing structure last week.

-Targeted for promotion and marketing at that reduced list ticket will be both new, developing artists and selected key catalogue, according to MCA Distributing president Al Bergamo, who announced the move Tuesday (7) in the wake of recent retail commentary on the majors' various scenarios for revised Records titles will be included in the new category.
+Targeted for promotion and marketing at that reduced list ticket will be both new, developing artists and selected key catalogue, according to MCA Distributing president Al Bergamo, who announced the move Tuesday (7) in the wake of recent retail commentary on the majors' various scenarios for revised trading.